xyxj1024/xyxj1024.github.io/_posts/2023-02-28-diffie-hellman.md

 **Definition 8.** In its most standard form, the **discrete logarithm problem** in a finite group $$G$$ can be stated as follows: Given $$g \in G$$ and $$h \in \langle g \rangle$$, find the least positive integer $$x$$ such that $$g^{x} = h$$.
 In additive notation, this means $$xg = h$$[^3].
 In either case, we call $$x$$ the discrete logarithm of $$h$$ with respect to the base $$g$$ and denote it $$\log_{g}h$$[^4].

+While the DLP is generally considered a "hard problem," its difficulty really depends not on the order of the group (or its structure)[^5], but on how the group is explicitly represented.
+Every group of prime order $$p$$ is isomorphic to $$\mathbb{Z} / p \mathbb{Z}$$; the computing the discrete logarithm amounts to computing this isomorphism.

+The DLP is known to be difficult in two types of groups:
+1. The multiplicative group of integers modulo prime $$p$$, $$\mathbb{Z}_{p}^{\times}$$, and
+2. The additive group of elliptic curves defined over finite fields.

+If the DLP is difficult in a given group, we can use it to implement several public key cryptographic algorithms, for example, Diffie-Hellman key exchange protocol, ElGamal public key encryption protocol, and the Digital Signature Algorithm.
 For efficient public key cryptography based on discrete logarithms, one would like to:
 - have groups for which computing $$g^{n}$$ is as fast as possible;
 - have groups for which the DLP is (at least conjecturally) as hard as possible;
-- the representation of group elements is as small as possible;
+- the representation of group elements is as small as possible.

 ### "discrete log" from PoseidonCTF 2020